InquilineKea/oldgithub/_posts/longevityguide.md

 When eating out at restaurants, ask what cooking oil they use (oftentimes, it's soybean/vegetable oil, which is omega-6 heavy - the worst possible cooking oil you can use).
 Canola oil is primarily MUFAs and is not as "bad" as "natural foods" people think it is (even Michael Rae thinks it's okay).
 Best oils are MUFAs.
 Ideally you should avoid high heat/frying/roasting if possible (go for steaming/boiling/instant pots), but a little bit of saute/low heat oil may not be that bad, esp if it is the only way to otherwise get you eating vegetables.

 Increase deep sleep.
 There are technologies to play brainwaves at you that can increase it (also play 40Hz to possibly clear out beta-amyloid) - but these technologies may not be developed for a while. [sleep trackers may be able to integrate with audio entrainment technology to possibly increase deep sleep in the far future]

+Try a vibrator machine to increase bone density.

 Get your epigenetic age measured (see morgan levine's interview with foresight institute)